 - 8.1 Only the Principal or, in the absence of the Principal, the member of the Senior Leadership Team (SLT) who is acting in that role can exclude a pupil from our academy. - 8.2 The Principal is able to rescind an exclusion up to the time it is put before the relevant committee.
 An example of where this would be appropriate is where a managed move is brokered after a permanent exclusion has been given. - 8.3 We are aware that off-rolling is unlawful.
-Ofsted defines off-rolling as - "the practice of removing a pupil from the school roll without a formal, permanent exclusion or by encouraging a parent to remove their child from the school roll, when the removal is primarily in the interests of the school rather than in the best interests of the pupil." - 8.4 We are committed to following all statutory exclusions procedures to ensure that every child receives an education in a safe and caring environment. - 8.4 The decision to exclude a pupil is a serious one and will only be taken - in response to serious or persistent breaches of this policy, and - if allowing the pupil to remain in the academy would seriously harm the education or welfare of the pupil or others in the academy. - 8.5 Where a pupil breaches this policy, the Principal may decide that it is appropriate to exclude them for a fixed period of time.
+Ofsted defines off-rolling as - "the practice of removing a pupil from the school roll without a formal, permanent exclusion or by encouraging a parent to remove their child from the school roll, when the removal is primarily in the interests of the school rather than in the best interests of the pupil." - 8.4 We are committed to following all statutory exclusions procedures to ensure that every child receives an education in a safe and caring environment.

+- 8.4 The decision to exclude a pupil is a serious one and will only be taken - in response to serious or persistent breaches of this policy, and - if allowing the pupil to remain in the academy would seriously harm the education or welfare of the pupil or others in the academy. - 8.5 Where a pupil breaches this policy, the Principal may decide that it is appropriate to exclude them for a fixed period of time.
 This is known as a 'fixed-term' exclusion.
-A fixed-term exclusion is a serious sanction. - 8.6 With regards to persistent breaches of this policy, any decision to exclude permanently will be the final step in a process where a wide range of other strategies have been tried, without
+A fixed-term exclusion is a serious sanction. - 8.6 With regards to persistent breaches of this policy, any decision to exclude permanently will be the final step in a process where a wide range of other strategies have been tried, without success.

-- success.
 It is an acknowledgement that we have exhausted all available strategies for dealing with the pupil and will only be used as a last resort. - 8.7 A pupil may be permanently excluded for committing a single serious breach of this policy, even if they have never been in trouble before.
 Examples of behaviour that constitutes a single serious breach includes, but is not restricted to, assault on another pupil or a member of staff, threat of violence against a member of staff, bringing a knife or other weapon onto academy premises, bringing an illegal substance onto academy premises, whether for personal use or intended for distribution and being found in possession of "prohibited items" listed in 9.2 or banned items.
-Where a pupil is involved in breaking the law the Police will be informed. - 8.8 Pupils can be excluded for a fixed period or permanently, for behaviour outside of the academy, where their behaviour brings our academy into disrepute or when there is a serious chance the incident may affect academy order and discipline. - 8.9 Before deciding whether to exclude a pupil, either permanently or for a fixed period, the Principal will - consider all the relevant facts and evidence, including whether the incident(s) leading to the exclusion were provoked - allow the pupil to give their version of events - consider if the pupil has special educational needs (SEN). - 8.10 Please see Appendix D Procedure for Exclusions.
+Where a pupil is involved in breaking the law the Police will be informed. - 8.8 Pupils can be excluded for a fixed period or permanently, for behaviour outside of the academy, where their behaviour brings our academy into disrepute or when there is a serious chance the incident may affect academy order and discipline. - 8.9 Before deciding whether to exclude a pupil, either permanently or for a fixed period, the Principal will - consider all the relevant facts and evidence, including whether the incident(s) leading to the exclusion were provoked - allow the pupil to give their version of events - consider if the pupil has special educational needs (SEN) in accordance with the SEN Code of Practice. - 8.10 All suspensions (fixed period exclusions and permanent exclusions are managed in line with the Department for Education's latest statutory guidance to the legislation that governs the exclusion of pupils from maintained schools, pupil referral units (PRUs), academy schools (including free schools, studio schools and university technology colleges) and alternative provision academies (including alternative provision free schools) in England.